-Other business phone providers, such as Dialpad, make implementation manageable with preconfigured routing options that let you choose an agent to answer calls based on longest idle, fixed order, round robin, skills and random selection – which can be especially useful in sales scenarios.
+Other business phone providers make implementation manageable with preconfigured routing options that let you choose an agent to answer calls based on longest idle, fixed order, round robin, skills and random selection.
+This can be especially useful in sales scenarios.

-In Dialpad’s system, you may also choose the “other routing options” feature to send calls to voicemail, use direct-to-message routing, transfer a call to a specific department, or send a call anywhere else you’d like.
-Learn more in our Dialpad review.
+You may also choose the “other routing options” feature to send calls to voicemail, use direct-to-message routing, transfer a call to a specific department or send a call anywhere else you’d like.

-Bottom line: Getting your IVR up and running efficiently requires a comprehensive understanding of your customers’ needs as well as your support team’s capabilities.
+Getting your IVR up and running efficiently requires a comprehensive understanding of your customers’ needs and your support team’s capabilities.

-Generally speaking, it takes a thorough understanding of your callers’ historical and future needs, in addition to your team’s capabilities, to design and implement an efficient IVR system.
+Generally speaking, it takes a thorough understanding of your callers’ historical and future needs and your team’s capabilities to design and implement an efficient IVR system.

 Simplicity is the most crucial aspect of an effective IVR system.
 That means keeping recorded messages brief and limiting menu options to those that can be easily understood and likely remembered by a caller who’s hearing the list for the first time.